Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 917 male and 1,197 female full-time students in 2021.
-79 full-time graduate men and 133 full-time graduate women attended this school.
+With a coeducational student body, the school had 678 male and 850 female full-time students in 2021.
+There were 79 full-time graduate male and 133 full-time graduate female students at this school.

 Student Population Diversity

-The importance of student diversity cannnot be denied, when it comes to the overall feeling of inclusion and beloning among the students of any school.
+Higer Education is committed to focusing on the diversity of its student body and improving students' sense of inclusion and belonging.
 In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
-Discover more about the many ethnic communities that go to this school.
+Find out more about different ethnic groups you can meet at University of the District of Columbia.

-This school had 115 Asian students and 2,765 Afro-American students in 2021.
-384 undergrads at this school identified as Hispanic/Latino and 81 identified with more than one race.
-The school also had 4 students who identified as Native Hawaiian or other Pacific Islander, and 7 American Indian or Alaska Native students.
-There were also 753 students whose ethnicity is unknown.
+In 2021, out of the total number of students enrolled at the institution, the number of students of Asian origin was 40, and the number of Black American students was 1,669.
+859 undergraduate students at this school identified as Hispanic/Latino and 84 as multirace.
+The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
+There were also 208 students whose ethnicity is unknown.

 Cost